This thread brings together resources and advice for helping people to get started with reading.

 If you know of any great tips or resources, please share them!
 You can also let me know if anything needs updating, like if any of the links go out of date for example.

 Reading native Japanese content is simply hard, and you’re gonna have to prepare yourself to look up a lot of stuff if you plunge straight in - sorry!

-Graded Readers (see below) can be a fantastic starting point.
-Designed specifically for foreign learners, they start out easy and feature simple grammar that builds as you progress through the levels as well as a good amount of repetition, without all the disadvantages that children’s books can bring.
+Graded Readers (see section below) can be a fantastic starting point.
+Designed specifically for foreign learners, they start out easy and feature simple grammar that builds as you progress through the levels, as well as a good amount of repetition, without all the disadvantages that children’s books can bring.

 Manga are a great next step after tackling Graded Readers and / or bilingual books (see below).
 Even if you’re not ordinarily into graphic novels, illustrations bring a lot of support to the reading experience, and the broken-up text is less intimidating and easier to follow than a book.
 They often have anime adaptations which follow extremely closely and can help if you get stuck.

 Manga are not necessarily easy, so choose carefully!
 Check out the manga nominations and sample pages in the Book Clubs (see below) for ideas: picking one they’ve read will give you the benefit of grammar discussions and vocabulary lists too.
 Slice-of-life series are more likely to feature useful everyday vocabulary than fantasy series with bizarre niche words, even if the latter are usually more attractive to you.

 You can often pick up free manga (if only for a limited time) in digital form: see ‘Buying Books’ below.

 Aoi Tori publish books for older children.
 Once you start to tackle “real books”, try checking out their publishing line; they’ll still be hard but you can be reasonably confident they’re among the easiest options out there.